rachel-brain/readme-generator/README.md

 # README FILE GENERATOR
-A professional README.md file generator created by using a command-line application.
+A professional README.md file generator created by using a command line application.

 ## Badge
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
-An app that quickly and easily creates a high quality README file by using a command-line application to present a number of prompts for the user to answer which then generates one.
+An app that quickly and easily creates a high quality README file by using a command line application to present a number of prompts for the user to answer which then generates one.
 This allows the project creator to devote more time to working on the project.

 ## Motivation
 To save time in drafting a README file as one is required for every project repo.

 ## Problem
-It saves time and avoids missing an important aspect to the README file.
+It saves time and avoids missing an important aspect of the README file.

 ## User Story
 ```md